-All concerns about HSB should be reported immediately to the DSL or the Deputy Headteacher overseeing safeguarding.
+All concerns about HSB should be reported immediately to the DSL or the Headteacher or Acting Headteacher.
 The school has a commitment to zero tolerance and supporting all those involved.
 If the concern is of an inappropriate or criminal nature, police will be informed, and a safety plan put in place.